Olinto M. Barsanti

 Olinto Mark Barsanti (November 11, 1917 – May 2, 1973) was commander of the 101st Airborne Division in Vietnam from 1967 to 1968, commanding during the Tet Offensive and during subsequent operations around Bien Hoa and Huế.
 He commanded the 3rd Battalion, 38th Infantry Regiment, 2nd Infantry Division during World War II (in Normandy, Brittany, and Belgium).
 He served in the Korean War from the beginning of the conflict in July 1950 until August 1951.
 During his tour in Korea his assignments included staff officer with X Corps and commander of the 9th Infantry Regiment, 2nd Infantry Division.
 He is one of the most highly decorated American soldiers in history, receiving approximately 60 decorations, including the DSC, DSM, 5 Silver Stars, 2 Legions of Merit, 8 Bronze Stars, 7 Air Medals, 7 Purple Hearts, and the French Croix de guerre (WWII) with bronze palm.

-Barsanti died of cancer in 1973.
+Barsanti died of stomach cancer in 1973.
 He is buried at Arlington National Cemetery.

 World War II

 In 1944, Barsanti arrived on the coast of France, the day after D-Day, as commander of the 3rd Battalion, 38th Infantry Regiment.
 At 26 years old, he was one of the youngest battalion commanders in the Army.
 During his eight months serving in the war, Barsanti was awarded five Purple Hearts and four Bronze Star Medals.
 Barsanti personally assisted each of his regiments during a successful defense against a German counter-attack, and helped take a German stronghold.
 These two acts earned him two Silver Star Medals.

+During the Battle of Elsenborn Ridge his unit, part of the 2nd Infantry Division, defended the twin villages of Rocherath-Krinkelt.